 If you live on a street with heavy traffic or near a busy highway, you may love your property but still crave peace and quiet.
 The good news is that you don't need to rebuild your home with soundproof walls (though wouldn't that be nice?).
 Luckily, there are types of fences, plus a few other strategies, that work best for blocking or bouncing sounds away from the house.

-Noise-Barrier Fences: Factors to Consider
+Sound Barrier Fences: Factors to Consider

-Mass-Loaded Vinyl: a Step Beyond the Typical Noise-Barrier Fence
+Mass-Loaded Vinyl: A Step Beyond the Typical Noise-Barrier Fence

 One way to improve the effectiveness of a wooden noise-barrier fence is to add a soundproofing material called "mass-loaded vinyl" to it.
 The product is sold in rolls.
-Make sure it is listed as being for outdoor use.
+Make sure it is listed for outdoor use.

 - Plant material

 - Water fountains

 To further block out road sounds, make sure your property is landscaped with plants that have substantial mass, such as trees and shrubs.
 By themselves, plants will not be sufficient to solve the problem, but they can absorb enough sound to merit their use as additional noise-barrier elements.
 The plants can be grown in front of the fence, in back of it, or both.
 Evergreen shrubs and trees are best since they can help reduce noise year-round.

 Also, consider "white noise" noise-blocking components.
 Some noise-blocking elements fight sound with sound rather than reducing the noise levels in your yard.
 For example, the natural gurgling sounds of a fountain's cascading water, indoors or outdoors, can mask some of the less desirable noises of traffic or a neighbor's children playing loudly.